Skip to main content

 • Estrogen-Only (E-Only) Therapy ∞ In women who had undergone a hysterectomy, treatment with conjugated equine estrogens alone was associated with a statistically significant reduction in breast cancer incidence and mortality.
 This protective effect persisted throughout the 20-year follow-up period.
 This striking difference underscores that the type of hormone used is critically important.
 It suggests that estrogen itself is not the primary driver of the increased risk seen in the other arm of the study.
 Furthermore, all appropriate hormone therapy protocols significantly reduce the risk of colorectal cancer.

 These findings have reshaped clinical practice, leading to a preference for bioidentical progesterone over synthetic progestins and reinforcing the importance of individualizing therapy based on a woman’s personal and family history.
-The long-term data suggests that for many women, particularly those without a uterus, the benefits of estrogen therapy can be achieved without an associated increase in risk, and potentially with a reduction in risk.
+The long-term data suggests that for many women, particularly those without a uterus, the benefits of estrogen therapy can be achieved without an associated increase in breast cancer risk, and potentially with a reduction in risk.

 References